Till a few decades ago, end-stage renal disease (ESRD)was considered untreatable. Today, 1 in 6500 children suffers from ESRD. Read on to know more.

-- Nonliving–donor transplant: As the name suggests, a kidney transplantation is carried out in this case when the donor is dead, and his organ is used for transplantation.
+2. Non-living–donor transplant: As the name suggests, a kidney transplantation is carried out in this case when the donor is dead, and his organ is used for transplantation.
 The patient might require waiting in this case.

 Once a suitable kidney is found for the transplantation, the child can be taken to the hospital for the procedure.
-In the hospital, a blood sample will be taken for an antibody cross-match test.
+In the hospital, a blood sample will be taken for an antibody crossmatch test.
 This test determines whether the child's immune system will be able to accept the new kidney.

 In recent years, the cases of paediatric kidney stones have increased in children.
 Know about the causes, symptoms, treatments, and home remedies for kidney stones in children.

-In addition, mental support and proper care can help a child recover fast.
-With the right care, we can ensure our children’s smiles are safe.
+Advanced surgical techniques and immuno suppressant medication have increased the success rate of kidney transplantations in children.
+In addition, mental support and proper care can help a child in his recovery.
+With the right care, we can ensure our children stay healthy.

 Written by Dr Saumil Gaur on 14 December 2017 and updated on 3 September 2019

 The expert is MD FPN, Consultant Pediatric & Transplant Nephrologist at a leading children’s hospital.